Document Graph for Neural Machine Translation: Approach

 \subsection{Document Graph Encoder}

-As the document is projected into a document graph, a flexible graph encoder is required to encode the complex structure. ~\citeauthor{marcheggiani2017encoding}~\shortcite{marcheggiani2017encoding} and ~\citeauthor{bastings2017graph}~\shortcite{bastings2017graph} verified that GCNs can be applied to encode linguistic structures such as dependency trees.
-In this paper, we follow previous practices to use stacked GCN layers as the encoder of document graph.
+As the document is projected into a document graph, a flexible graph encoder is required to encode the complex structure.
+Previous studies verified that GCNs can be applied to encode linguistic structures such as dependency trees~\cite{marcheggiani2017encoding,bastings2017graph,koncel2019text,huang2020knowledge}.
+In this paper, we follow previous practices to use stacked GCN layers as the encoder of document graph with considerations on edge directions.

-GCNs are neural networks operating on graphs and aggregating information from immediate neighbors of nodes.
+\paragraph{Graph Convolutional Networks} GCNs are neural networks operating on graphs and aggregating information from immediate neighbors of nodes.
 Information of longer-distance nodes is covered by stacking GCN layers.
 Formally, given a graph $G(V,E)$, the GCN network first projects the nodes $V$ into representations $H^0 \in \mathbb{R}^{I \times d}$, where $d$ stands for hidden size and $I=|V|$.
 Node representations $H^l$ of the $l$th layer can be updated as follows:

-where $\sigma$ is the sigmoid function and $W^{l+1}\in \mathbf{R^{d \times d}},B^{l+1}\in \mathbf{R^{\times d}}$ are learnable parameters, $A \in \mathbf{R^{I \times I}}$ is an adjacency matrix that stores edge information:
+where $\sigma$ is the sigmoid function and $W^{l+1}\in \mathbf{R^{d \times d}},B^{l+1}\in \mathbf{R^{d}}$ are learnable parameters, $A \in \mathbf{R^{I \times I}}$ is an adjacency matrix that stores edge information:

 The degree matrix $D \in \mathbf{R^{I \times I}}$ is assigned to weight the expected importance of a current node based on the number of input nodes, which can be calculated with the adjacency matrix: